 GB or UK sticker

-From 28 September 2021, vehicles registered in the UK must display the letters ‘UK’ when driven abroad (excluding Ireland).
+Since 28 September 2021, vehicles registered in the UK have had to display the letters ‘UK’ when driven abroad (excluding Ireland).

-Drivers do not need a GB or UK sticker to drive in most countries (except Spain, Cyprus and Malta) if their number plate includes the GB or, from 28 September UK, identifier with the Union flag (i.e. the Union Jack).
+Drivers do not need a UK sticker to drive in most countries (except Spain, Cyprus and Malta) if their number plate includes the UK identifier with the Union flag (i.e. the Union Jack).

-Vehicles registered in Great Britain or Northern Ireland do not need to display a GB or UK sticker to drive in Ireland.
+Vehicles registered in Great Britain or Northern Ireland do not need to display a UK sticker to drive in Ireland.

-Drivers must display a GB, or from 28 September UK, sticker clearly on the rear of vehicles and trailers if their number plate has any of the following:
+Drivers must display a UK sticker clearly on the rear of vehicles and trailers if their number plate has any of the following:

 - a European flag symbol

 - a national flag of England, Scotland or Wales

 - numbers and letters only – no flag or identifier